tucared/personal-expense-tracker/README.md

 ### Run function locally

-Though you can deploy a new version of the Cloud Function and invoke it, it remains faster to test it locally using [`functions-framework`](https://github.com/GoogleCloudPlatform/functions-framework-python) with all other cloud services deployed in a **development** infrastructure.
+There are 2 ways of testing for function source changes on overall infrastructure:

+1. Redeploy function based on new source to an existing infrastructure, then [invoke it](#invoking-function).
+2. Deploy a _development_ infrastructure on another project, then run function locally using [`functions-framework`].

+Though the latter option is recommended for most cases, some may prefer the first option if they do not have a deployed production infrastructure and do not wish to setup a local development environment.

 Follow steps below to create another infrastructure and running function locally:

 1. Duplicate your production `terraform.tfvars` to a `dev.tfvars`.

-   1. Set `cloud_scheduler_parameters.count` value to 0.
-This prevents Cloud Scheduler from triggering the _deployed_ function
+   1. Set **cloud_scheduler_parameters.count** value to 0.
+This prevents Cloud Scheduler from triggering the _deployed_ function.

-   2. Pick another project ID to deploy your **development** infrastructure
+   2. Set **project_id** to another value for your _development_ infrastructure.

 2. If you use a remote backend in production, comment all contents from the `backend.tf` file.